We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 If you’re comparing cathedral versus trellis settings, you should know they both fill with debris more often than other settings.

 Cathedral settings feature the same small crevices and nooks found in trellis settings, which accumulate dirt and grime with use.
 You can identify that trait in this setting.

 Over time, this can wear down the metal and damage the diamond, so you should have it cleaned at least once per year.

 There are at-home solutions to cleaning your ring, but a professional can restore its shine and ensure the diamonds aren’t damaged during the process.

-Trellis and cathedral settings can be the right choice for many buyers looking for the perfect complement to their diamond.
-Each adds a unique element to the ring beyond the diamond.
+Either setting can be the right choice for buyers looking for the perfect complement to their diamond.

 If you’re comparing trellis versus cathedral settings, here are some guidelines to help you decide.

 - You’re looking for a way to enhance the profile of your ring